Anxiety is common amongst entrepreneurs

 The financial benefits of networking in the business world are undeniable.
 But in a culture that is focused on the commercial motivations of networking, we often forget to mention how important it is, too, to our emotional well-being.

 According to an RHR International survey of CEOs, half of the respondents acknowledged that they had already experienced a sense of loneliness in their business; and 61% of them felt that isolation hindered their performance.
 Fear and ego are two of the leading causes of this kind of isolation.
-Entrepreneurs can tackle loneliness by connecting with other start-up founders or with business groups or associations of like minder folks.
+Entrepreneurs can tackle loneliness by connecting with other start-up founders or with business groups or associations of like-minded folks.
 Try BOAA (Business Owners Association of Australia) you’ll see me at all their networking events.

 Entrepreneurs need to find a place where to have unfiltered discussions.
-Becoming a CEO (or founder in a start-up) can make someone much more alone than they would imagine.
+Becoming a CEO (or founder of a start-up) can make someone much more alone than they would imagine.
 Too many entrepreneurs believe that they must be impervious to problems.
 They must also find an environment where they can be vulnerable — an environment of trust.

-This is a big issue for entrepreneurs who consider all potential peers as competitors, who see networking entirely through the lens of how it can benefit their business.
+This is a big issue for entrepreneurs who consider all potential peers as competitors, and who see networking entirely through the lens of how it can benefit their business.
 They are ultimately less likely to build lasting business relationships.
 They are also more likely to suffer from stress.

 If stress becomes a major problem for you, there is a good chance that your family and friends have something to do with it.
-Research has found that feeling part of a group (even as a low-status member), having close friends and relationships significantly reduces feelings of social anxiety.
+Research has found that feeling part of a group (even as a low-status member), and having close friends and relationships significantly reduces feelings of social anxiety.

 Manage your work and life – load